dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

   // ActionCreator returns a function
   // that gets called with dispatch return (dispatch) => {
+      // here is where you would do your asynch axios calls
+      // on the completion of which you would dispatch some new action!
       // can now dispatch stuff
       dispatch({ type: 'SOME_ACTION', payload: {stuff: ''} });
   };